fabioyagui/collabtogdrive/README.md

 # collabtogdrive
 # Meta-Llama-3-8B Model

-This repository contains the Meta-Llama-3-8B language model for text generation.
+This repository provides instructions for directly downloading the Meta-Llama-3-8B language model for text generation to your Google Drive.
+To directly download the Meta-Llama-3-8B language model to your Google Drive, follow the steps in the code snippet provided in the 'Downloading and Saving the Model' section of this README.

 ## Initial Setup